Effective leaders have a defined sense of purpose, a strong sense of self and the ability to manage both urgent and important tasks.

-The program consists of two residential modules of five days each, in May and October.
+The program consists of two residential modules of five days each, in June and October.

 Hear from our program Co-director Professor Paul 't Hart about the Towards Strategic Leadership program and how it can benefit you.

 Find out more about how we can help you to advance your public sector career.

 The TSL program helps public sector managers to better understand their personal leadership style, their role in an organisation, and the wider system.

 The program emphasises the need for leaders to step back from operational tasks and consider a more strategic approach.

 The non-traditional learning method includes extensive individual and group-based reflection, real-world case studies, experiential learning and access to exceptional leaders.

 At the end of the program, you will have:

 Your contribution to the program – and that of your peers – is integral to its success.
 TSL harnesses the knowledge and experience of participants who, as professional peers, share a common language and a commitment to public service.